 Unlike other cats, Somalis paws have a unique ability.
 Their paws can hold objects and food and can easily open cabinets.
 These naughty creatures can also turn on faucets for their own pleasure.

 If you know cats by their immense love for sleeping, you don't know Somali then.
 Somalis hate to sleep.
 They are extremely active and enjoy playing and jumping around all the time.

 Somali cats love humans and especially kids.
 They tend to be the happiest around children as they match their energy, activity, and curiosity level.
 Moreover, Somali cats are comfortable around other animals as well.

 Somalis crave the attention of their favorite humans.
 If you are leaving your Somali friend alone at home without a company of a person or other furry being, prepare yourself to see a messed up house that your cat did for fun.

 Somali cats belong to the Abyssinian family.
 However, unlike the Abyssinian cats, who live for around 15 years, Somalis are expected to live around 9 to 13 years.

-Due to their loving and friendly nature, Somalis make great emotional support animals.
+Due to their loving and friendly nature, Somalis make a great emotional support cat.
 People with different mental disorders require the emotional assistance of others to help them treat the condition.

 Seeing your furry companion happily play and jump around the house will help calm the patient down, making him deal with the condition better.